 MS in Cellular & Molecular Biomedical Science

-The Master's in Cellular and Molecular Biomedical Science Program combines traditional areas of biomedical study, including cancer biology, human genetics, molecular and cell biology, pathology, pharmacology, neuroscience, and physiology into a unique interdisciplinary graduate training program.
-Specifically designed to develop scientists for the post-genomic era, CMBS-MS students will gain knowledge, research skills, and familiarity with the state-of-the-art biomedical tools and methodologies to solve important and timely questions in biomedical science.
+The CMBS MS Program combines traditional areas of biomedical study, including molecular and cell biology, neuroscience, pharmacology, physiology, cancer biology, and genomics into a unique interdisciplinary graduate training program.
+Specifically designed to develop scientists for the post-genomic era, CMBS students will gain knowledge, research skills, and familiarity with the state-of-the-art biomedical tools and methodologies to solve important and timely questions in biomedical science.

 Graduate students from the program have gone on to enter PhD, MD, MD/PhD, and DO programs, and become research assistants or project managers.

 Students in the CMBS Program have an option of pursuing either a non-thesis or thesis option.